 A common concern is that time alone weakens social bonds.
 My findings suggest the opposite.
 When individuals cultivate a stable, companionable relationship with themselves, they often return to others with greater attentiveness and emotional availability.

 This aligns with research suggesting that positive solitude correlates with enhanced intimacy rather than diminished connection (Long & Averill, 2003).
-In their foundational exploration of solitude’s benefits, Long and Averill identified intimacy as one of four key benefits—alongside freedom, creativity, and spirituality —and noted that time alone can deepen rather than diminish our capacity for closeness.
+In their foundational exploration of solitude’s benefits, Long and Averill identified intimacy as one of four key benefits, alongside freedom, creativity, and spirituality, and noted that time alone can deepen rather than diminish our capacity for closeness.
 The relational ethicists Carol Gilligan (1982) and Nel Noddings (1984) similarly argue that secure self-connection supports healthier interpersonal engagement.
 Alonetude strengthens what I describe as relational capacity: the ability to engage with others without losing oneself, over-functioning, or seeking constant reassurance.

-Loneliness as a Visitor, Not a Failure
+Loneliness as Visitor, as Teacher

 When loneliness is approached with presence rather than avoidance, it often reveals itself as evidence of attachment and care rather than deficiency.
 It signals what matters.
 Research on emotion regulation supports this approach, suggesting that allowing emotional states to be experienced without immediate suppression supports long-term well-being (Gross, 2015).
 Attempts to suppress or avoid emotions are counterproductive, whereas acceptance and reappraisal facilitate adaptive processing.